mozilla-services/FindMyDevice/README.md

 - set `GOPATH` to the root install directory (e.g. ``export GOPATH=`pwd` ``)
 - run `./install.bash`
+  - for Production level installs, you will need to also run:
+    `grunt build` in the ./static library.
+This will create a ./static/dist directory containing prebuilt items.
 - copy [config-example.ini](config-sample.ini) to config.ini
 - modify config.ini to reflect your system and preferences.